 Law 2030 Conference-2020

-The Law 2030 Conference - 2020 hosted leaders across the profession, the clients they serve, and innovators from across disciplines to officially launch the University of Pennsylvania Law School’s Future of the Profession initiative.
+The Law 2030 Conference - 2020 hosted leaders across the profession, the clients they serve, and innovators from across disciplines to officially launch the University of Pennsylvania Carey Law School’s Future of the Profession Initiative.
 Participants came together over two days to discuss how real change happens, why lawyers struggle to change, and how legal professionals can improve client service.

 Keynote: The Three Box Solution: A Strategy for Leading Innovation